Logging in U-Boot¶

 Add a printf() format string pragma so that log statements are checked properly

-Add a command to add new log records and delete existing records.
+Add a command to delete existing log records.